 In Figure 4.1, two messages are published where neither of the messages have matching keys existing in the ORDERS topic, the messages are both inserted as new messages.
-Some time after these messages are processed, an update comes in for the MSFT order changing the price from 30 to 35.
-Since the MSFT order update has a key field of 1, this matches an existing record and overwrites the existing message containing the same key, as seen in Figure 4.2.
+Some time after these messages are processed, an update

 Figure 4.2.
-Updating the MSFT record by matching incoming message keys
+Updating the IBM record by matching incoming message keys